sebastian-sampayo/Unscented-Kalman-Filter-Udacity/README.md

 ![NIS][nis]

+This value should be between 0.35 and 7.81 in at least 80% of all radar update steps for the filter to be consistent (according to the chi-squared distribution table for 3 degrees of freedom ).

 ## Source files hierarchy and description
 - main.cpp : Main program.
 Reads in measurements and apply Sensor Fusion algorithm.